Mayerling incident: Suicide

 Hoyos did not look any closer, but rushed to the station and took a special train to Vienna.
 He hurried to the Emperor's Adjutant General, Paar, and requested he break the news to the Emperor.
 The stifling protocol that characterised every movement in the Hofburg controlled the notification process.
 Paar protested that only the Empress could break such catastrophic news to the Emperor.
 Baron Nopcsa, Controller of the Empress's Household, was summoned.
 He, in turn, sent for Ida Ferenczy, Empress Elisabeth's favourite Hungarian lady-in-waiting, to determine how Her Imperial Majesty should be informed.

 Elisabeth was at her Greek lesson and was impatient at the interruption.
 Her lips white, Ferenczy announced that Baron Nopcsa had urgent news.
 Elisabeth replied that Nopcsa must wait and come back later.
-The countess insisted that Nopcsa must be received immediately, finally adding that there was grave news about the Crown Prince.
+Ferenczy insisted that Nopcsa must be received immediately, finally adding that there was grave news about the Crown Prince.
 This account comes from Ferenczy herself and Archduchess Marie Valerie, to whom Elisabeth dictated her memory of the incident, in addition to the description in her diary.

 Ferenczy entered the room again to find Elisabeth distraught and weeping uncontrollably.
 The Emperor appeared outside her apartments and was forced to wait there with Nopcsa, who was controlling himself only with great effort.
 The Empress broke the news to her husband in private.

 The Minister for Police was summoned and the national security services sealed off the Imperial hunting lodge and the surrounding area.
-The body of Mary Vetsera was interred as soon as possible, without judicial inquiry and in secret.
-Her mother was not even allowed to attend her burial.

 Attempted cover-up

 Eduard von Taaffe, Ministerpräsident (Minister-President) of Cisleithania, issued a statement at noon on behalf of the Emperor that Rudolf had died "due to a rupture of an aneurysm of the heart".
 The Imperial Family and Imperial Court were still under the impression that he had been poisoned.
 It appears that even Mary's mother, Helene von Vetsera, initially believed this.

-The Imperial Court medical commission, headed by Dr. Widerhofer, arrived in Mayerling that afternoon and established a more accurate cause of death.
+The Imperial Court medical commission, headed by Dr. Hermann Freiherrn von Widerhofer, arrived in Mayerling that afternoon and established a more accurate cause of death.
 Widerhofer made his report to the Emperor at 6 a.m. the following morning.
 The official gazette of Vienna still reported the original story that day: "His Royal and Imperial Highness, Crown Prince Archduke Rudolf, died yesterday at his hunting lodge of Mayerling, near Baden, from the rupture of an aneurysm of the heart."

-They attempted to state that Vetsera had died on her way to Venice, having her uncles prop up her body with a broomstick to cover-up the double suicide as they left the lodge.
+They attempted to state that Vetsera had died on her way to Venice, having her uncles prop up her body with a broomstick to cover up the double suicide as they left the lodge.
 Vetsera was quickly buried with other suicides, and the imperial court refused to let Vetsera's mother see her daughter's grave for over two months after the burial.